tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 _the process() function_

-If the selector finds a matching element in the web page, the process function would be triggered.Then you will see a process message in the console in the following format.
+When a cosmetic rule fires for an element on the page, the element is passed to the process() function.
+With the vAPI.debugAdParsing flag enabled, you will see a message in the console in the following format: `process(tagName)...`, There are three main cases inside the process() function: image, iframe, and other.
-"process+elem.tagName+elem"
-There are mainly three cases for the process function(Iframe,IMG,otherTag)
-1.IMG --> findImageAds()—> processImage
-2.IFrame
-3.OtherTag --> check child imgs  --> 4.textAdParser

-We can start with images:

-1.**IMG**
+1. Images —> findImageAds() —> processImage()
+2. IFrames  —> handleIFrame —> check inside for image elements —> processImage()
+3. Other —> check inside for image elements —> processImage(), then check for text-ads

+#####1.
+Images
 The main workflow to create an ad in AdNauseam after an IMG tag is detected by the process function is: findImageAds()—> processImage